Adding pair tables for tumor-normal analysis

 3. Pair

-To associate the tables, you must upload in the correct order and select “Create participant, sample, pair associations” at the prompt in the pop-up window that appears when you try to upload the files.
+To associate the tables, you must upload them in the correct order and select “Create participant, sample, pair associations” at the prompt in the pop-up window that appears when you try to upload the files.

 Screenshot of Import data table with 'Create participant, sample, and pair associations' checkbox (selected) highlighted

-If you uploaded the tables out of order or without selecting that checkbox, the workspace will give you a table loading error.
+If you upload the tables out of order or without selecting that checkbox, the workspace will give you a table loading error.
 Additionally, the workflow will fail because it reads from the pair table but has no knowledge of the sample table from which the pair table is supposed to read.

 Additional resources